 The timing and sequence of the implementation of a temporary use ban, a drought permit/order and an Ordinary Drought Order will depend on the exact circumstances at the time.
-However, it is the Company's view that it would be unacceptable to customers to experience a temporary use ban significantly earlier than just before the implementation of a drought permit/order.
+However, it is the Company's view that it would be unacceptable to customers to experience a temporary use ban earlier than is necessary.
 Example timelines are shown below to illustrate the possible sequence of events.
+However, as mentioned earlier, the Company may accelerate or delay this process if this was in the best interests of customers or the environment.